News & Good Stuff to KnowUMKC Faculty Ombuds Blackboard Site

 Concerned about Disruptive or Threatening Behavior on Campus?
 Seek Help from the UMKC Intervention Team

 Having trouble engaging in constructive dialogue?
-This 8-part tegrity video series, found in the Faculty Ombuds Blackboard site, leads you through the "Crucial Conversations" framework, based on the book Crucial Conversations: Tools for Talking When Stakes Are High, by Patterson, Grenny, McMilan, & Switzler.
-Also found in the Content Folder in Blackboard are supplemental videos and other resources; the Tegrity Presentations can be found under "Tegrity Classes."
+This 8-part video series, found in the Faculty Ombuds Blackboard site, leads you through the "Crucial Conversations" framework, based on the book Crucial Conversations: Tools for Talking When Stakes Are High, by Patterson, Grenny, McMilan, & Switzler.
+Also found in the Content Folder in Blackboard are supplemental videos and other resources; the presentations can be found under "Panopto Classes."

 - 2014-2015 Faculty Ombudsperson Annual Report [PDF]